Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 Some surveyors take the International Diploma in Risk Management offered by the Institute of Risk Management (IRM).
 As a Diploma graduate with a minimum of three years' practical experience in a risk role, you're eligible to apply for Certified Member (CMIRM) status and can use the title Certified Risk Professional after your name.

 Workshops and qualifications are also offered by Airmic (the Association of Insurance and Risk Managers in Industry and Commerce).

 Other training takes place on the job through in-house training programmes, mentor support, distance learning and some external training.

-Risk surveyors wanting to retain links with on-site work may stay within surveying, where more senior posts are concerned with leading and motivating a home-based workforce and ensuring that team members have adequate training and skills.
-Keeping up to date with recent technological and legal developments and disseminating these to the team is a key part of the role.
+If you want to keep your links with on-site work, you may stay within surveying, where more senior posts are concerned with leading and motivating a home-based workforce and ensuring that team members have adequate training and skills.
+Heads of department and senior managers will be more involved with strategic planning and have a more commercial focus to their jobs.

 You may choose to specialise in an operational or technical field and deal with larger and more complex cases, while still retaining your competence in all general areas.
 Alternatively, you may move from more 'straightforward' industries, such as retail, into more hazardous and complex areas, such as steel works, chemical manufacturers, electronics manufacturing and the automotive industries.
 It may be possible to move out of the insurance sector into areas such as engineering, construction and the public sector.

 With experience, you might set up your own consultancy or become a partner within a specialist firm of independent surveyors.
 Engineering consultancies often employ in-house risk surveyors.
 You could also move into insurance loss adjusting.